Foundation Diet and Health

 It also contains some sodium (72 mg/100), magnesium (31 mg/100g) and calcium (39 mg/100g).
 24

-You can find all the ingredients of coconut yoghurt, how much it covers your daily needs and comparison values with other ingredients in our nutrient tables below the ingredient image.
+You can find all the ingredients of coconut yoghurt, the coverage of the daily requirement and comparison values with other ingredients in our nutrient tables.
+In the article Nutrients explained you will get a detailed insight into the topic.

 Effects on health